sanaullah525/practicerepo/new.md

 This is a new md file.
 I am trying to generate a new md file using Git bash in VS Code.
 This is a new line added to check wether the auto-save function I just set to 3 seconds is working or not.
-This is to check the md file.
+This is to check if the changes works with md file.

 This line was added using f1 branch.

 This line is in the main branch.